 Thank you for your interest in working with the Carlos Museum!
 Every semester, the museum welcomes interns and fellows from all backgrounds, majors, and interests.
 Below you will find application requirements, dates, and the schedule for internships that are available.

 Thanks to the generosity of the Andrew W. Mellon Foundation, the Michael C. Carlos Museum offers two paid summer internships for Emory University undergraduate and graduate students.
-Students are paid a stipend of $5,000 for 300 hours during the summer or throughout the academic year.
+Students are paid a stipend of $5,000 for 300 hours during the summer, or $2,500 for 150 hours throughout the academic year.

 The Daniel Schulz Internship provides support for student work at the Michael C. Carlos Museum.
-The internship is open to students at any college or university student.
+The internship is open to students at any college or university.
 Larry J. Schulz, Ph.D., and Barbara K. Schulz established the Daniel Schulz Internship endowment in memory of their son, Daniel Schulz.
-Students are paid a stipend of $5,000 for 300 hours during the summer or throughout the academic year.
+Students are paid a stipend of $5,000 for 300 hours during the summer, or $2,500 for 150 hours throughout the academic year.

 The exact start and end dates for each internship will be mutually decided upon by the intern and supervisor.